New York Online Sports Betting

 Betting on eSports gains exponentially in popularity every year.
 Most international sportsbooks now offer a range of betting markets across all major eSports tournaments and formats.

 The gaming market will pass the $100 billion revenue mark globally in 2018, and as a result, eSports can be seen to be the highest-level competition in gaming today including all the best and most-loved professional players in the world taking part, all with millions of fanatical fans across the globe.

-Watch for betting on eSports coming soon to your favourite New York sportsbook.
+Watch for betting on eSports coming soon to your favorite New York sportsbook.